Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Improve the performance of S3 PUT operations.
 - [ ] Improve the latency of deployments performed by AWS CodeDeploy.
 - [x] Improve latency and throughput for read-heavy application workloads.
-- [ ] Reduce the time required to merge AWS CodeCommit branchesImprove performance of compute-intensive applications.
+- [ ] Reduce the time required to merge AWS CodeCommit branches.
 - [x] Improve performance of compute-intensive applications.

 **[⬆ Back to Top](#table-of-contents)**